KastnerRG/Read_the_docs/docs/project8.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Project: Binary Neural Network
+Project: Binary Neural Network (BNN)
 =========================

 1) Introduction
 ---------------

 In this project, we develop a binary neural network for MNIST digit classification.
-Binary neural networks only use 0s or 1s (or -1s or 1s).
+Binary neural networks only use -1s or 1s.
-The main goal of this project is to implement a neural network using XNOR and popcount operators instead of multiplications.
+The main goal of this project is to implement a neural network using XNOR and popcount operators instead of multiplication and summation.

 2) Materials
 ------------
 The starter files for the project can be found at `bnn_project <https://github.com/KastnerRG/Read_the_docs/tree/master/project_files/bnn_project.zip>`_.
-In the bnn_project folder contains:
+The bnn_project folder contains:
- - python: this folder contains dataset, weights and python file for running BNN in python.
-The python file implements BNN_MNIST class which can be used for learning how BNN works in python.
-To run the python code, we only need to use numpy.
+ - python: this folder contains dataset, weights, and Python code that implements a BNN.
+The Python file implements the BNN_MNIST class, which is useful to understand how a BNN works.
  - hls: hls testbench  ==> This is where you are going to write your code
- - README.md and also use the
+ - README.md

 3) Design Instructions
 ----------------------
-The Python code provides a functionally correct implementation of the BNN written in Python.
-The ``feed_forward_quantized`` function takes input (see the python code for details), and it runs the BNN based on XNOR.
+The Python code provides a functionally correct implementation of the BNN.
+The ``feed_forward_quantized`` function takes as input an MNIST image, executes the BNN, and outputs the classified result (a digit between 0 and 9.

+The function that you must replicate in HLS is:
 .. code-block :: python3

     def feed_forward_quantized(self, input):